-WARNING: This story will contain mild sexual content in later chapters.
-This story also contains strong sexual references and mature themes.
-If you are offended by this, consider yourself warned before reading on.
+WARNING: This story contains sexual references and mature themes.
+If this offends you, consider yourself warned before reading on.
 Strict don't like-don't read policy here!

 Masala Mix (n): The various spices mixed and used to flavour food, esp.
 Indian